HusseinAdeiza/quai-cpu-miner/README.md

 # Building the source
 For prerequisites and detailed build instructions please read the Installation Instructions.

 Building quai-cpu-miner requires both a Go (version 1.19 or later) and a C compiler.
-You can install them using your favourite package manager.
+You can install them using your favorite package manager.
 Once the dependencies are installed, run

 ## Build via Makefile
 ```shell